Tips for Poets

-I studied poetry for many years with noted anthologist and poet, Myra Cohn Livingston.
-At the beginning of each class she didn't lecture — she sent us outside — to observe and to write.
-She wanted us to learn to look closely at the world around us and to understand that observation is a powerful tool for a writer.
+I had the amazing opportunity to study poetry for many years with noted anthologist and poet, Myra Cohn Livingston.
+She did not lecture at the start of our first class each semester — she sent us outside — to observe and to write.
+She wanted us to learn to look closely at the world around us and to understand that observation one of a writer's most powerful tools.

 Has this every happened to you: You walk by something every day and never notice it?
 Never stop to really look at it?
-It happens to me all the time and I'm surprised at what I see when I do stop and look closely.
-It could be anything: a tree, a crack in the sidewalk, a bird under a bush, a pile of snow, something on a roof, or clouds.
+It happens to me all the time; I'm surprised at what I see when I do stop and look closely.
+It could be anything: a tree, a crack in the sidewalk, a shoe, a pile of snow, an expression on someone's face, or even clouds.

 When we went outside to write, Myra had us divide our paper into two columns.
 One column was labeled "Observation" and the other was labeled "Feelings and Reactions."
 Try this technique: Choose something to observe at school or home and write about it for ten minutes, using a worksheet like the one below.
 Ten minutes will seem like a long time, but keep writing.
 I think you just might be surprised at what you discover.